-Sneaker raffles are primarily effective because they tie the purchase in the end to something in the physical world.
+Sneaker raffles are primarily effective because they tie the purchase to something in the physical world.
 The raffle winners need to show up in person and show a form of ID, like a credit card or driver’s license.
-This puts up a huge barrier for resellers who operate on getting as much inventory as possible.
+This erects a huge barrier for resellers who operate on getting as much inventory as possible.

-Finally, sneaker raffles helped to avoid the heated tensions that came with the long lines at stores.
-There are many documented cases of sneaker releases getting violent and requiring police intervention, which a raffle can help prevent.
+Finally, sneaker raffles helped avoid the heated tensions that came with the long store lines.
+There are many documented cases of releases turning violent and requiring police intervention, which a raffle can help prevent.

 What are the drawbacks of a sneaker raffle?

 Sneaker raffles take the process fully or partially offline in an attempt to beat sneaker bots, but not without consequences.

 Eliminates first-come, first-served process

 First-come, first-served is the gold standard for a fair purchase process.